gzamboni/zamboni.dev/readme.md

 2. Expose `NOTION_TOKEN` and `BLOG_INDEX_ID` in your environment `export NOTION_TOKEN='<your-token>'`and `export BLOG_INDEX_ID='<your-blog-index-id>'` or `set NOTION_TOKEN="<your-token>" && set BLOG_INDEX_ID="<your-blog-index-id>"` for Windows
 3. Run next in development mode `yarn dev`
-4. Build and run in production mode `yarn build && yarn start`
+4. Build and run in production mode `yarn build && yarn start` I made some modification to enable this project to be deployable to **Netlify**

 ## Credits